stfc-aeg/odin-react-workshop/README.md

 [Hooks](https://react.dev/reference/react/hooks) are a React feature that allow you to add different features to React Components.
 React provides a handful of build-in Hooks that are useful to know about.

+> [!WARNING]
-Hooks can only be used at the **Top Level of a Component**.
-They cannot be
+> Hooks can only be used at the **Top Level of a Component**.
+They cannot be used within functions or any sort of conditional or loop.
+Hooks can only be called with React is rendering a functional component (I.E: during the main body of the function, before any return statement)

 ### [useState](https://react.dev/reference/react/useState)